yastn/yastn/docs/source/examples/mps/algorithms.rst

 DMRG
 ----

-In order to execute :ref:`DMRG<mps/algorithms_dmrg:Density matrix renormalization group (DMRG) algorithm>` we need the hermitian operator (typically a Hamiltonian) written as MPO, and an initial guess for MPS.
+In order to execute :ref:`DMRG<mps/algorithms_dmrg:Density matrix renormalization group (DMRG)>` we need the hermitian operator (typically a Hamiltonian) written as MPO, and an initial guess for MPS.

 Here is a simple example for DMRG used to obtain a ground state for a quadratic Hamiltonian: